 Some garden centers carry home soil test kits to use for this process.
 However, you can always bring a sample to your local agriculture agency or farm supply store for testing.

 Here’s A Simple Home Test You Can Try Using Vinegar and Baking Soda

 Now that you know the needs, you’ll need to refine your math skills from high school.
-This area of fertilization that makes many people uncomfortable.
+This area of fertilization makes many people uncomfortable.

 Of course, you can always estimate what you need, but doing so adds a mild risk of burning your plants.

-Many homeowners find that applying the fertilize by hand or with an inexpensive broadcast applicator will typically deliver the easiest process.
+Many homeowners find that applying fertilizer by hand or with an inexpensive broadcast applicator will typically deliver the easiest process.

 For individual plants, cultivate the area at the base of the plant.
 This allows the fertilizer easier access to the plant’s roots.

 Some gardeners add a granular triple 10 fertilizer product to their compost pile to help break down organic matter and speed up composting.